SMC Style Guide for Publications

 Punctuation Style Guide

-- Use commas to separate elements in a series, but do not put a comma before the conjunction in a simple series.
+- Use commas to separate elements in a series.

 Example: The flag is red, white and blue.
 He would nominate Tom, Dick or Harry.